 Churchlands Senior High School has a long and successful history in developing and producing top-level swimmers and consistently performs well in the A Grade Interschool Swimming Competition.

-Students selected into the Special Swimming Program will be encouraged to represent the school in aquatic teams.
 The Swimming Program will be conducted during school hours twice per week for the whole year.
 Students are expected to attend a minimum of one before school training session per week and are encouraged to swim outside of school times – with the school or another club.

 The program will include: